Shift-AC/spreadsheet-plotter/README.md

     1. **Common use:** `msp` uses a hard-coded gnuplot template with various customizable parts such as terminal type, font and x/y range.
 Users may modify the default behavior of `msp` with corresponding command line options.
 For special behavior (e.g. `set logscale x`), users could also insert arbitrary gnuplot command just before the `plot` command via the `-g` option.

     2. **Advanced use:** `msp` allows users to provide a custom gnuplot script file to override the default template.
-Users may use the macro `ds_{input_index}` to point to the data sheets, and plot data like:
+Users may use the macro `ds_{file}` to point to the data sheets, and plot data like:

         ```
         plot ds_1 using 1:2 with lines
         ```

-        Definition of `ds_{input_index}` macros would be generated by `msp` automatically and would be placed before the user-provided script.
+        Definition of `ds_{file}` macros would be generated by `msp` automatically and would be placed before the user-provided script.

     3. **Fine-tune of the default template:** `msp` provides a dry-run mode to prepare everything it needs to generate the plot.
 Users may use the `-d` option to prepare the data files and print the generated gnuplot command to stdout.
 This enables the user to check what is happening beneath `msp` and derive their own gnuplot commands from the default template (e.g. plot an additional function).
     We also recognize this as an important measure for users to stay close with the `gnuplot` language, given the fact that convenient shorthands would easily cause us to forget the details :)